BU-IE-48B/fall21-MiracGoktugAltuntas/index.md

 ## Welcome to Miraç GitHub Pages

-You can visit my page from [here](https://github.com/BU-IE-48B/fall21-MiracGoktugAltuntas/edit/main/index.md) to maintain and preview the content for your website in Markdown files.
+You can visit my page from [here](https://bu-ie-48b.github.io/fall21-MiracGoktugAltuntas/)

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### HW1